n0rthface43/Ball/_posts/2024-01-22-Caseanalyse-Brentford-set-pieces.md

 #### 58 min - corner from left(Mathias Jensen)
 ![figur-tjueen](https://github.com/n0rthface43/Ball/assets/157420543/ae35308e-1ea6-4135-8bcf-c233d88b648b)
 Figure 21.
-Brentford have again put a man on the dead ball line.
+Brentford have again put a man on the byline.
 Two men offside at the 16, the rest in the box between the penalty area and 16m.

 ![figur-tjueto](https://github.com/n0rthface43/Ball/assets/157420543/a55cdb4b-ed30-4931-8f4e-68d6e234f41a)
 Figure 22.
 In addition to the zone, Forest have man marking on Brentford's players in the box.
 Mee(16) is marked by Montiel.